mttmantovani/zotero-arxiv-doi-retriever/README.md

-# DOIs retriever for arXiv items in Zotero library
+# Zotero DOI retriver for arXiv papers

-This repository contains a simple script to check within your [Zotero](https://github.com/zotero/zotero) library for arXiv papers without DOI, and look whether they have been updated with a functioning one.
+This repository contains a simple extension to check within your [Zotero](https://github.com/zotero/zotero) library for arXiv papers without DOI, and look whether they have been updated with a functioning one.

 ### To do
-Make this a Zotero extension.
-For now: copy-paste it to the console, (**Tools &rarr; Developer &rarr; Run JavaScript** in Zotero).
+Make this a working Zotero extension.
+For now: copy-paste the content of `chrome/content/retriever.js` to the JavaScript console (**Tools &rarr; Developer &rarr; Run JavaScript** in the Zotero menu).